Yashaswini278/Yashaswini278.github.io/_pages/about.md

 news: true  # includes a list of news items
 latest_posts: true  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 Hey!
 I'm Yashaswini, a prefinal year student pursuing Integrated Masters (BTech.
 Electrical Engineering and MTech.
 Machine Learning and Signal Processing) at IIT Kharagpur.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+My research interests include Deep Learning, Computational Neuroscience and Signal Processing.
+I am particularly interested to pursue research at the intersection of neuroscience and deep learning.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Currently, I am exploring the use of deep learning on audio data.